 If maintenance technicians and managers are given the possibility to check on their equipment’s status and to enter information in a tool that is helping them to anticipate potential breakdowns, they can become way more efficient and perform well-organized interventions.
 The final aim of course is to reduce a whole plant’s useless spendings as well as to enhance productivity and profitability.

-1 - Corrective maintenance
+Type of maintenance 1 – Corrective maintenance

-Corrective maintenance is implemented right after a defect has been detected on a piece of equipment or a production line: its objective is to make the piece of equipment work normally again, so that it can perform its assigned function.
+Corrective maintenance is implemented right after a defect has been detected on a piece of equipment or a production line: its goal is to make the piece of equipment work normally again, so that it can perform its assigned function.
 Corrective maintenance can either be planned or unplanned depending on whether or not a maintenance plan has been created.

-Technicians apply unplanned corrective maintenance to react as soon as a failure couldn’t be anticipated with preventive maintenance processes has been detected.
+Technicians apply unplanned corrective maintenance to react as soon as a failure that couldn’t be anticipated with preventive maintenance processes, has been detected.
 Corrective maintenance gives technicians the possibility to perform their interventions without delay, even if they can choose whether they want to maintain the piece of equipment on the spot, right when a problem has been detected or later.
 Unplanned corrective maintenance can quickly become more costly than planned one because it can lead to costs which couldn’t have been anticipated.
-Even if preventive maintenance doesn’t always allow maintenance teams to anticipate each breakdown or failure as it remains very difficult to know exactly which components are about to fail, it still helps them reduce their scope of errors.
+Even if preventive maintenance doesn’t always allow maintenance teams to anticipate each breakdown or failure, as it remains very difficult to know exactly which components are about to fail, it still helps them reduce their scope of errors.

-2 - Predetermined maintenance
+Type of maintenance 2 – Predetermined maintenance

 Predetermined maintenance, probably the less known one of all the maintenance types presented in this article, doesn’t rely on the actual equipment’s state but rather on the programs delivered by manufacturers.
 They elaborate these programs based on their knowledge of failure mechanisms as well as on MTTF (mean time to failure) statistics which they observed on a piece of equipment and its various components in the past.